johnnonsoBetter/store_frontend/README.md

-This project is the frontend part of the supermarket_app web app, it consumes api from the supermarket_app backend services
+This project is the frontend part of the store inventory management web app, it consumes api from the store_backend backend services